Migrating from Web Services v1¶

 - For suppliers, the

-attributes were replaced by a singlename
+name1andname2attributes were replaced by a singlenameattribute. - The

-catalog attribute was removed.
+RevisionCommentcatalog attribute was removed.
 The content was often not meaningful or even confusing for users. - For the XML representation of catalog infos, we have removed all

 non-container elements in <CatalogInfo>.
 They are now represented as